section-engineering-education/engineering-education/content/articles/advancement-of-swing-frameworks-in-java/index.md

 ---
 Java Foundation Class took Swing Framework to be part of it.
 Java version 1.1 initially contained Swing as a well-defined library.
 Later on, it got integrated into the Java language.
 <!--more-->
 The framework can enhance issues due to the fact frameworks may be large and complex.
-When we recall small programs, a spring framework can bring about greater difficulty than the unique gadget it supposedly improves, since Swing has dreams that lessen any tough results that a larger framework ought to do.
+When we recall small programs, a spring framework can bring about more incredible difficulty than the unique gadget it supposedly improves.
+Swing has dreams that lessen any harsh results that a larger framework ought to do.

-The primary objective of the framework is to provide the kernel of a Swing application, assisting programmers to get started swiftly and to gain optimum practices from just a few elements similar to every Swing Framework.
+The primary objective of the framework is to provide the kernel of a Swing application, assisting programmers in getting started swiftly and gaining optimum practices from just a few elements similar to every Swing Framework.

 ### Table of contents
 - [Prerequisites](#prerequisites)